tscholz/artifactory-gem_import/README.md

 ## How it works
 - it diffs the specs.4.8.gz of both repositories
-- it down- and uploads the missing gems only
+- it down- and uploads the missing gems
 - it verifies the MD5 hash of the uploaded gem file with the cached one
 - it deletes the uploaded gem if the checksums do not match